 The NCHS issues a public use data set each year for additional analyses.
 The public use data set no longer contains geography as a variable.
-However, a data file containing information on geography is obtained for this report through a special request to NCHS via an agreement with the National Association of Public Health Statistics and Information Systems (the organization representing state vital registration systems).
+However, a data file containing information on geography is obtained for this report through a special request to NCHS.